MZanggl/flooent/README.md

 #### groupBy

-Groups an array by the given key and returns a flooent map
+Groups an array by the given key and returns a flooent map.

 ```javascript
 const items = [{ id: 1, name: 'music' }, { id: 2, name: 'movie' }, { id: 3, name: 'music' }]